 I was born and raised in the suburbs of Chicago, growing up in the America of the 1950s when it was not imaginable for a boy like me to be an artist.
 I followed an established common sense career path, graduating from Northwestern University School of Law in 1970.
 I became a corporate attorney – eventually landing in New York with Columbia Pictures.
 New York’s art community seduced me, first as a collector – later as a weekend maker of paintings and drawings.
 That work came to the attention of Betty Parsons and Carol Dreyfuss and they offered me my first one-man painting show in 1980.

 Betty Parsons is a legend in the art world, having introduced abstract modern art through masters such as Jackson Pollack, Mark Rothko, Clifford Still, Jasper Johns and Robert Rauschenberg.
 The invitation to a show with Betty and Carol convinced me to tear up my law degree, paste it into a painting and become an artist full time.

 In 1984, I was given my first solo museum exhibition at the Spoleto Festival.
 After ten years as a painter / sculptor with an extensive exhibition history, I found myself in the midst of the AIDS crisis.
 My partner died in 1988 and I wondered why I’d become an artist.
 Was it to make beautiful things for wealthy corporate collections?
 I turned my focus to a book of photographs – OUT OF THE STUDIO – dedicated to the memory of my lover.
 That book broke new ground in that it was candidly about gay men, naked and affectionally connected to one another.
-The success of that book set me on the course to where I am now – twenty books later.
+The success of that book set me on the course to where I am now – morte than twenty books later.